ParthDesai/parthdesai.github.io/_posts/2020-05-14-blockchain-designing-101-2.md

 ## Proof-of-Stake

 In proof of stake blockchain, To be able to validate and produce blocks, nodes need to hold some amount of stake in the blockchain.
 In this blockchain, probability of block production is proportional to amount of stake a node holds.
+And nodes vote on the each block produced to indicate that block is valid as per them.
+This vote has a value proportional to stake of node which casted it.

 ### Block construction

-### Fork selection
+In proof of stake blockchain nodes who have locked up some stake in blockchain can only produce block and cast vote.
+More stake node has more chance it has to produce the block.
+This stake acts as a collateral and incentivize the node to follow protocol.

 ### Block finality

-## Proof-of-Authority
-In Proof of authority blockchain, node operators need to advertise their real world identity which means node operators are incentivized to act honestly since their reputation is at stake.
+Proof of stake blockchain offers either absolute finality or probablistic finality.
+Probablistic finality works same as Proof-of-Work blockchain.

+In case of absolute finality support, multiple strategies exists:

+1. If constructed block is valid and accepted by majority nodes, it is finalized by implementation.
+In this case there are no forks as there cannot be any alternate version of finalized block.

+2. A finality algorithm